flemish4/RoboPorter/simulator/README.md

+  The algorithm functions are currently called as part of a loop.
+They should really be executed concurrently.

   - Desc      : A simulator tool writen in python using pygame.
 Designed to allow testing of navigation and mapping algorithms.
   - Guide  :
     - Ensure python 2.7 is installed